mrognor/MVault/ReadMe.md

 #### Code coverage
 A test coverage verification process is set up for the project.
-Now the percentage of code coverage exceeds 95%.
+Currently the percentage of code coverage exceeds 95%.
 Test coverage data is created for each commit and is available on [Github Actions](https://github.com/mrognor/MVault/actions/workflows/tests.yml).

 ![image](https://github.com/user-attachments/assets/0ff53344-d756-43c5-a81e-9f31992001f5)

-#### Sast
+#### SAST
 The CI has a static code analysis process set up.
 After each commit, an analysis is performed using clangsa and clang_tidy.
 The results of the analysis are completely [open](https://github.com/mrognor/MVault/actions/workflows/sast.yml).